salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 This is the standard approach where the channel is updated to the desired version (e.g. from `stable-2.4-cluster-scoped` to `stable-2.5-cluster-scoped`).
 This will trigger the upgrade of components managed by the operator (AC, HUB, EDA, etc.).
 See: [Upgrading AAP operator on OpenShift](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.5/html-single/installing_on_openshift_container_platform/index#operator-upgrade_licensing-gw)

-Downtime is inevitable and no control of namespaces upgrade order by default.
+Downtime is inevitable (upgrade & rollback) and no control of namespaces upgrade order by default.

 `OperatorGroup.spec.targetNamespaces` can be used to control namespace upgrade order.
 This is achieved by starting with an empty list (no namespace) and progressively adding namespaces to be upgraded to the list.